FriendlyAgent/RavenDB.Docker/README.md

 ## Environment Variables
 You can use environment properties to manipulate the container (Example: `-e RAVEN_ServerUrl='http://0.0.0.0:9090'`)
 * RAVEN_Port: The port to use when creating the http listener.
 * RAVEN_ServerUrl: The URLs which the server should listen to.
+* RAVEN_TCP_Port: The TCP port to use when creating the tcp listener.
+* RAVEN_TCP_Url: The TCP URL which the server should listen to.
+* RAVEN_DataDir: The directory for the RavenDB resource.
+* RAVEN_AllowAnonymous: When set to true, exposes the database to the world.

+>**Note:** These are the environment properties for the alpha builds.
+* RAVEN_Port: The port to use when creating the http listener.
+* RAVEN_ServerUrl: The URLs which the server should listen to.
 * RAVEN_DataDir: The directory for the RavenDB resource.